Last Updated on

 4) The interpretation is followed by design and/or adjustment food plan based on the problems, goals and other factors (cost, time frame, energy, etc).
 We often utilize supplements to address priority deficiencies and absorptive issues.
 Pharmaceuticals are not altered initially but gentle taper under physician supervision is available.

-For new patients, we recommend starting with two sets of labs, usually done approximately 3-4 months apart for $175.
+For new patients, we recommend starting with two sets of labs, usually done approximately 3-4 months apart.